kneely/note-macros/README.md

 ## Executing Snippets As Part Of A Macro

+> **Release 0.0.1 Snippets are not functioning correctly!**
+>
+> I am leaving this in here in case it works for someone else.
+If it works for you please open an [Issue](https://github.com/kneely/note-macros/issues) to let me know.

 Macros can also execute any of your snippets which is super neat.
 Just insert the same text that you would normally type for the snippet, followed by the `insertSnippet` command:

 ```json